-HSU Library Makerspace is located on the third floor of the Library across from Special Collections.
+The Cal Poly Humboldt Library Makerspace is located on the second floor of the Library (room 205) across from the whiteboard study spaces.

-The makerspace is a place where you can brainstorm, prototype and iteratively design and create physical and digital projects with opportunities to get feedback from other makers in the community.
-A makerspace can also simply be a place to spend time getting familiar with tools for creativity and innovation, and to connect with other makers.
+The Makerspace is a place where you can brainstorm, prototype and iteratively design and create physical and digital projects with opportunities to get feedback from other makers in the community.
+The makerspace can also simply be a place to spend time getting familiar with tools for creativity and innovation, and to connect with other makers.

 Near the Makerspace you’ll also find the Augmented Reality Sandbox, flight simulator, virtual reality (VR) station, and creativity stations.
 We are excited to currently offer free 3D printing in the Makerspace for students, faculty, and staff!